neondatabase/website/content/docs/postgres/query-reference.md

 COMMIT;
 ```

 These examples show the basic structure of transactions in Postgres, including how to start (`BEGIN`), commit (`COMMIT`), and roll back (`ROLLBACK`) transactions.
 The use of a savepoint (`SAVEPOINT`) is also demonstrated, allowing partial rollback within a transaction.
-Transactions are crucial for maintaining data integrity, especially when multiple related operations must either all succeed or fail together.
+Transactions are important for maintaining data integrity, especially when multiple related operations must either all succeed or fail together.

-For addition information, see [Transactions](https://www.postgresql.org/docs/current/tutorial-transactions.html).
+For additional information, see [Transactions](https://www.postgresql.org/docs/current/tutorial-transactions.html).

 ### Indexes